 Thank you for visiting the official Key West, Florida website and reviewing our accessibility statement.
 Key West is committed to inclusion and universal access in all of its services and programs.

 Our mission is to develop and maintain all web pages and applications so that they are accessible to persons with all types of abilities.
 Each visitor and citizen using this website has the right to obtain information independently and conveniently, and interact with the website easily.
-The City of Key West aims to provide full accessibility to our programs, services and activities unless doing so changes the fundamental nature of the program, service or activity or it creates an undue administrative or financial burden.
-If you are not able to access any of the content of this website, please email Todd Stoughton or call the ADA Coordinator at 305-809-3811 so that we can provide a solution or provide the information in an accessible format.
+The City of Key West aims to provide full accessibility to our programs, services, and activities unless doing so changes the fundamental nature of the program, service, or activity or it creates an undue administrative or financial burden.
+If you are not able to access any of the content on this website, call the ADA Coordinator at 305-809-3811 so that we can provide a solution or provide the information in an accessible format.

-If you encounter material or services on our website that you are unable to access, please email Todd Stoughton or call the ADA Coordinator at 305-809-3811 so that we can accommodate you.
+If you encounter material or services on our website that you are unable to access, please call the ADA Coordinator at 305-809-3811, so that we can accommodate you.

 Title VI Non-Discrimination Policies and Information can be found on our Title VI page.

 For information on filing an ADA Grievance, please review the City of Key West Grievance Procedure under The Americans with Disabilities Act (PDF).